hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/shell_review.md

 **Searching and redirection**

-12. How many lines are in `~/unix_lesson/reference_data/chr1-hg19_genes.gtf`?
-      * How many of those lines have the string "MOV10" in them?
-      * How many of the lines with the string "MOV10" in them have the word "exon" in them?
-13. Create a new directory called `shell_review/` within the `unix_lesson/` directory.
+12. Create a new directory called `shell_review/` within the `unix_lesson/` directory.
-14. Grab the lines in `~/unix_lesson/reference_data/chr1-hg19_genes.gtf` with the string "MOV10" in them and save it in the `shell_review/` directory with a new name "Mov10_hg19.gtf".
+13. Grab the lines in `~/unix_lesson/reference_data/chr1-hg19_genes.gtf` with the string "MOV10" in them and save the output in the `shell_review/` directory with a new name - "Mov10_hg19.gtf".
-15. Use `vim` to open the newly created file `~/unix_lesson/shell_review/Mov10_hg19.gtf` and add a comment at the top specifying how this file was created and the source of the content.
-Save the modified file and come back to the command prompt.
+14. Use `vim` to open the newly created file `~/unix_lesson/shell_review/Mov10_hg19.gtf` and add a comment at the top specifying how this file was created and the source of the content.
+Save the modified file and quit `vim`.
+15. How many lines in the new file have the word "exon" in them?

 **Loops and shell scripts**